News & Tips

 Tips on taking a detour from a longer car loan term:

 - Make a larger down payment.
-It’s a good idea to save at least 10% for a down payment for a used car and 20% for a new car.
+It’s good to save at least 10% for a down payment for a used car and 20% for a new car.
 If you’re not sure if it’s better to get a new or used car, you may find this article to be helpful.

 Note: If you absolutely cannot swing a shorter-term loan, and you’re in dire need of transportation, it’s okay to get a long-term loan to free up more cash every month for other necessities.
 However, it’s a good idea to put down more money on your monthly payments than agreed upon when you can.
-Just be sure that the additional amount goes towards the principal balance of your loan and that there aren’t any pre-payment or pre-payoff penalties.
+Just be sure that the additional amount goes towards the principal balance of your loan and that there aren’t any prepayment or pre-payoff penalties.

 What credit score do you need to get an auto loan?